Major Rail-Served Industries in Ogden

 To better preserve the perishables, ice was added to keep the shipments cool, thus giving birth to iced refrigerator cars.
 The first really successful refrigerator car was the Tiffany car of the late 1860s, which used ice in separate boxes stacked on the boxes of the perishable load.
 The first recorded shipment of California strawberries to New York was in an iced Tiffany car in 1888, although it is not known if the shipment was through Ogden on the Overland Route, or by way of Southern Pacific's just-completed Sunset Route.
 Later, the ice was placed in special compartments (bunkers) suspended from the car roof, or at the end of the car.
 (Lambert, "The Post War Refrigerator Car, A Brief History", three parts, March, April, May 1994, Railroad Model Craftsman, March 1994, p.
 87)

 By 1916, the larger storage house had been moved to the original site and had doubled in size.
-The UP icehouse at Ogden was made up of four attached but separate buildings, all of which stored ice.
+The UP ice house at Ogden was made up of four attached but separate buildings, all of which stored ice.
 Insulation to keep the ice solid year-round came from double walls with sawdust between.
-On August 5, 1919, all four PFE icehouses were destroyed by fire.
+The four ice houses at Ogden were owned by UP, and were rented to PFE.
+On August 5, 1919, all four ice houses were destroyed by fire.
 (Union Pacific Railroad, Authority For Expenditure (AFE) Register, reference number 1806)

-A replacement was not completed until 1921, at the same site on 26th Street, but with re-arranged trackage to allow easier access for through trains.
+Although proposed as early as May 1920, a replacement was not completed until 1921, at the same site on 26th Street, but with re-arranged trackage to allow easier access for through trains.
 The former-PFE building that stands today was constructed by PFE in 1921 as an Ice Manufacturing Plant.
 Built entirely of concrete, it had a daily capacity of 375 tons of ice, later increased to 500 tons.
 By this time, refrigeration technology was advanced enough to allow ice to be manufactured, rather than harvested, thus increasing the capability of PFE's iced refrigerator car fleet and the "protective services" that the company marketed.
-(Thompson, Pacific Fruit Express, pp. 304-306.
+(UP correspondence file index; Thompson, Pacific Fruit Express, pp. 304-306.
 Unless noted, most of the factual information concerning PFE's facilities in Ogden comes from this source.)

 In addition to the new ice manufacturing plant, Pacific Fruit Express in 1921 also built a single island-type icing platform, which forced the demolition of the nearby 1897-built UP roundhouse.
 The new platform was 2,000 feet long with two adjacent service tracks, and could service 46 cars along each side.
 In 1927 a second, 70-car island-type platform was added, and the original 46-car platform was extended to 66-car capacity.
 Both platforms were of PFE's standard covered-island design.
 (Union Pacific Magazine, February 1927)